Cavernous hemangioma upper cervical cord

 Loading Stack -

 0 images remaining

-Typical angiographically occult vascular malformation (cavernous haemangioma) showing a lobulated mass containing T1 brightening, mixed increased and decreased T2 signal and susceptibility "blooming" on the GRE axial sequence indicative of recent and old haemorrhage.
+Typical angiographically occult vascular malformation (cavernous hemangioma) showing a lobulated mass containing T1 brightening, mixed increased and decreased T2 signal and susceptibility "blooming" on the GRE axial sequence indicative of recent and old hemorrhage.